 Godzilla, as a character and a franchise, has been around since Elvis Presley recorded his first song.
-Japanese filmmaker Ishiro Honda’s creation originated the genres of kaiju and tokusatsu movies, starring skycraper-high monsters and the overzealous use of special effects.
+Japanese filmmaker Ishiro Honda’s creation originated the genres of kaiju and tokusatsu movies, starring skyscraper-high monsters and the overzealous use of special effects.
 As directors passed the torch over the last seven decades, technology improved and sociopolitical climates changed.
 As such, the image of Godzilla adapted, giving the iconic creature a new makeover in each go-around.
-In anticipation for the latest installment hitting theaters at the end of May 2019, here is the best (and the worst) of the king of the monsters.
+To celebrate a true Japanese icon, here is the best (and the worst) of the king of the monsters.

 The One that Started it All: Godzilla (1954)

 It’s hard to dismiss or bash the very first Godzilla movie.
 Released in 1954, the monster’s first appearance is in black and white, played by a Katsumi Tezuka in a rubber suit.
 An enemy of that stature and nature was completely distinct from the popular science-fiction movies of the decade.
 The unambiguous plot focuses on the rampage and damage; a simple and effective formula that came to be the kaiju genre standard.
 Right from the beginning, Godzilla isn’t an alien or a fantastical beast, but rather the product of man’s thirst for nuclear power, a touchy subject during the Cold War and one that Japan knows all too well.

 The Showa Era saw many sequels and spin-offs after the roaring success of the first movie.
 Many introduced new giants to fight Godzilla, whether they are man-made or traveled from a different galaxy.